 Touchscreen buttons are easily accidentally pressed if sitting on the plate

 The ROTAI Vibration Plate is a strong contender in a crowded market by prioritizing rugged durability and a surprisingly high weight capacity.
 While many compact plates top out around 200 or 250 pounds, this unit boasts a 400-pound limit, joining the ranks of the heavy-duty models on this list, making it an incredibly inclusive option for larger users or those who simply want a machine that feels solid and planted beneath their feet.
-It utilizes an oscillating motion designed to boost circulation and assist with lymphatic drainage, which users frequently report helps significantly with leg swelling and fluid retention after a long day.
+It utilizes an oscillating motion designed to boost circulation and assist with lymphatic drainage, which can help with leg swelling and fluid retention after a long day.
 The machine offers a mix of manual speeds and pre-set automatic modes, allowing you to switch between a gentle, relaxing wobble and a more intense, muscle-engaging shake.

 Performance